joannahong/Lip2Wav-pytorch/README.md

 ## Overview
 This repository provides a PyTorch implementation of [Lip2Wav](https://openaccess.thecvf.com/content_CVPR_2020/papers/Prajwal_Learning_Individual_Speaking_Styles_for_Accurate_Lip_to_Speech_Synthesis_CVPR_2020_paper.pdf).

-*Sample results will be released soon.*
+## Notice
+I have tried to match official implementation as much as possible, but it may have some mistakes, so please be careful of using this implementation.
+Also, feel free to tell me any suggestion for this repository. *Sample results will be released soon.* Thank you!

 ## Requirements
 * python >= 3.5.2